brienjl/WritingResources/README.md

 [Lore] - Podcast on history and lore of western society.
 Also an Amazon original series and a few books too.

-[TeenCreeps] - Fun discussions of the YA fiction from our 90s childhood.
+[Teen Creeps] - Fun discussions of the YA fiction from our 90s childhood.

 ## Copyrights